randyrollofson/GlobalSynth/README.md

 # GlobalSynth
 Copyright © 2017 Randy Rollofson

 GlobalSynth is a synthesizer written in JavaScript and uses the Web Audio API.
 The synth runs completely inside the web browser (Chrome is recommended), no additional software is required.

+This is a work in progress and is playable via the computer keyboard.
 ## How To Use
 1. Run `index.html` and GlobalSynth will open in a new browser tab.
 2. Use computer keys awsedftgyhujkol;' to play.